authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Email Authentication     {#emailauth}
 -------------

 The Sender Policy Framework ([SPF]), DomainKeys Identified Mail ([DKIM]), and Domain-based Message Authentication, Reporting, and Conformance ([DMARC]) provide mechanisms for domain-level authentication for email messages.
 They enable cooperating email senders and receivers to distinguish messages that are authorized to use the domain name from those that are not.
-Given that not all senders employ these authentication mechanisms, it is desirable that Mail User Agents (MUAs) be able to indicate to their end users that particular messages are authenticated.
+Given that not all senders employ these authentication mechanisms, many Mail User Agents (MUAs) make attempts to indicate to their end users when particular messages are in fact authenticated.

 Generic Indication of Authenticity     {#genericauth}
 -------------

-It is currently possible for MUAs to indicate the validity of messages authenticated via these mechanisms through the use of generic indicators such as checkmarks if authenticated or questions marks otherwise.
+It is currently possible for MUAs to indicate the validity of messages authenticated via [these mechanisms](#emailauth) through the use of generic visual indicators such as checkmarks if authenticated or questions marks otherwise.
 But there is a belief that the effectiveness of such generic indicators is limited, and that end users are better served through the use of brand indicators associated with the authenticated sender of the message.

 Brand Specific Indication of Authenticity      {#brandauth}
 -------------